mzmine/mzmine_documentation/docs/module_docs/id_prec_local_cmpd_db/local-cmpd-db-search.md

 #### **Mobility time tolerance**

-Maximum allowed tolerance between two mobility values.
+Maximum allowed tolerance to set an identification to a peak.

 #### **CCS tolerance (%)**

-Maximum allowed difference (in percents) between two CCS values.
+Maximum allowed difference (in percents) to set an identification to a peak.

+#### **Use isotope matcher**

+This option matches the predicted isotope pattern against the detected ones.
+It is only possible to use if the isotope finder was run before.

 #### **Use adducts**

-If chosen, m/z values for multiple adducts will be calculated and matched against feature list.
-For this option, you have to provide a neutral mass, a formula or a smiles code to calculate the m/z from.
+This can be used, if the precursor should be calculated.
+If chosen, m/z values for all set adducts will be calculated and matched against the feature list.
+For this option, you have to provide a neutral mass, a formula or a SMILES code to calculate the m/z from.
+Be aware, if multiple adducts are set, more sporious hits will be created.
+This is also important for the spectral library creation, when one sample contains multiple compounds.
+Therefore the modifications can be limit to specific adduct combinations.

-{{ git_page_authors }}

-- Set the **Field separator** if the metadata table is tab, comma, ect separated (\t, or ,)
-- Set the **m/z tolerance** for matching the exact masses with the measured ones
-- If you provide a RT, mobility or CCS value in your metadata table, you can set the maximum allowed difference for the matching.
-- Disable the isotope matcher
-- Enable the **use adducts**, if the precursor should be calculated, and click setup
-    - In the new window you can set the possible adducts.
-Be aware, if you set more possible adducts, more sporious hits will be created, especially if multiple compounds are in one sample.
-    - One option for the modification might be, to limit the modification only for specific adducts.
 This can be done by adding and combining them.
 For example M-H2O+H, by adding M-H2O and combining it with the M+H.

-- The **Filter fielname header** should be already prefilled by your wizard settings
-- Click OK
+#### **Filter filename header**

+This option is important for the library building workflow.
+This column contains a unique sample id to link the compound to the corresponding acquisition file.
+The unique sample id can be either part of the filename or the complete filename.
+If data are acquired multiple times with differnet method, a part of the filename enables the option of one metadata file or one column for the identification.
+The unique sampel id can be a combination of library_id, the plate or rack location together with the well or rack position.
+It is important to notice, that the unique sample id should not end on a number, otherwise libid_Plate1_A2 is also contained in libid_Plate1_A20 ect.

+#### **Append comment fields**

+Multiple fields, that are appended to the comment.
+They are separated by comma.
+For example: Pathway, Synonyms,...

+{{ git_page_authors }}